hef/IRCTransport/readme.md

 ----------
 ### Verson 0.11
   * Fixed a potential reload bug.
+  * Changed from using server.properties to using IRCTransport/config.yml
+  * Added WEBIRC support.

 ### Version 0.10
   * Added nickanme prefix and suffix options.